 Here’s an example of the pantry staples or food I try to keep on hand.
 The photo is of my cooking school pantry, and there are more things here than I’d keep in my home.
 You may notice there are rows of flour, sugar and the like.
 That’s so no one has to wait in line when they’re making their recipes.

 Here’s a list of what I keep on hand so I can be creative and whip up meals fast.

 It’s a hefty list, but someone’s got to do it.
 I don’t like to shop every day.
 I know some of you do, but it’s not the part I like about feeding people.
 To prevent me from having to pop down the shops every day or so I keep a good variety of items on hand.
 Items that don’t go off quickly of course.

 If I didn’t have a cooking school, I could get away with a week to 10 days, keeping my shopping visits to a minimum.
 As it is, I’m at the shops at least once a week and usually twice because of purchasing fresh food for classes.

 I shop just before every class making sure my fresh ingredients are at their freshest.
 But I only purchase for home, every second or third visit.
-My pantry shrinks and grows depending on what I fancy cooking, time of year and of course how many I have to feed.
+My pantry shrinks and grows depending on the season, what I fancy cooking and of course how many I have to feed.